CofC Logo

 Distinguished Alumnus Award

-The Distinguished Alumnus Award was established in 1983 to recognize alumni for significant contributions to their professions or to their communities over a long period of time, thus reflecting honor upon the College of Charleston.
+Established in 1983, this award recognizes an alumnus for significant contributions to his professions or to his communities over a long period of time, thus reflecting honor upon the College of Charleston.

 Alumna of the Year